catalystneuro/neuroconv/docs/developer_guide/schemas.rst

 Calling
 :py:func:`~neuroconv.datainterfaces.ecephys.spikeglx.spikeglxdatainterface.SpikeGLXRecordingInterface.get_source_schema()`
-gives the following output, which is derived from the call signature and expresses identical constraints.
+gives the following output, which is derived from the call signature and expresses identical information.

 .. code-block:: json